NSO-developer/nso-gitbook/administration/installation-and-deployment/deployment/secure-deployment.md

 ### Default Security

 * Only local connections to IPC sockets are allowed by default.
-* TCP sockets with no authentication.
+* Unix domain sockets (Local IPC) are used by default, relying on filesystem permissions for access control.

 ### Best Practices